Simeon Lobo

-Have you ever noticed how ChatGPT or Claude sometimes sound like they’ve lost their spark?
-Ask for five jokes about coffee and you might get the same line over and over
+Have you ever noticed how ChatGPT, Claude or Gemini sometimes sound like they've lost their spark?
+Ask for five jokes about coffee and you might get the same response repeatedly.

 The simple prompt that brings it back